coderade/coderade.io-blog/content/post/rails-5-new-features.md

 And, in fact, all of `ActionController` TestCase is being deprecated and has been moved into a separate gem in Rails 5.1, you should use `ActionDispatch::IntegrationTest` instead.

 ---
-The source code of this post is available on the link: https://github.com/coderade/rails-5-new-features.
+The source code of this article is available on the link: https://github.com/coderade/rails-5-new-features.

 For more information about the changes on the Rails 5.0 release, look the Ruby on Rails 5.0 Release Notes [link](http://guides.rubyonrails.org/5_0_release_notes.html).